Langtry Manor: 21st century

-In 2006 Langtry Manor appeared as the subject of an episode of the Channel 5 television series The Hotel Inspector.
+In 2006, Langtry Manor appeared as the subject of an episode of the Channel 5 television series The Hotel Inspector.
 Since then the hotel has won Best Small Hotel, Best Medium Hotel, and Best Customer Service awards from the Bournemouth Tourism Awards.
 The Guardian has named it the Best Hotel in Bournemouth.
+'This was Edward VII and Lillie's old seaside love-nest (you can even book their bedroom if you get off on such things).
+It has many original fixtures and memorabilia and has the advantage of feeling like a country house hotel just 15 minutes' walk from the beach.'

-In March 2015 the hotel changed hands and was taken over from the Howard family by the Meyrick Estate, which owned the freehold on the site.
+In March 2015, the hotel changed hands and was taken over from the Howard family by the Meyrick Estate, which owned the freehold on the site.
 According to a statement, Pamela Howard had decided to retire.
+Her daughter already had left.